-Everybody knows the big ones in your youth: first time you drive a car, first time you kiss someone, first time you fuck in a tree, etc. Then there’s the first time you have a legal drink, and that’s the end of big firsts, right?
+You know the big ones from your youth: first time you drive a car, first time you kiss someone, first time you fuck in a tree, etc. Then there’s the first time you have a legal drink, and that’s the end of big firsts, right?
 Because getting old isn’t so much about “firsts” as emerging trends: you start peeing more at night.
 You start thinking about your credit more.
 You don’t have as much energy.
 Fuckin’ hangovers, man, you don’t even know.

 But that’s not true.
 Big life “firsts” continue long after you take that first legal drink at 21.
 They’re just not as famous.
 Until now.